Daily Image Update

 High-resolution image

-Figure 5a.
-The graph above shows Antarctic sea ice extent as of March 3, 2024, along with daily ice extent data for four previous years and the record high year.
-2023 to 2024 is shown in blue, 2022 to 2023 in green, 2021 to 2022 in orange, 2020 to 2021 in brown, 2019 to 2020 in magenta, and 2014 to 2015 in dashed brown.
+Figure 6.
+The graph above shows Antarctic sea ice extent as of April 2, 2024, along with daily ice extent data for four previous years and 2014, the record maximum year.
+2024 is shown in blue, 2023 in green, 2022 in orange, 2021 in brown, 2020 in magenta, and 2014 in dashed brown.
 The 1981 to 2010 median is in dark gray.
 The gray areas around the median line show the interquartile and interdecile ranges of the data.
 Sea Ice Index data.

 Credit: National Snow and Ice Data Center